gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-template.md

 ### 2. Configure your repository

-The first time you set up a Gatsby Cloud site, you will need to connect your Gatsby account to GitHub by clicking on the "GitHub" icon in the Create a Git repository card.
+The first time you set up a Gatsby Cloud site, you will need to connect your Gatsby account to Github by clicking on the "Github" icon in the Create a Git repository card.

 ![Create a Git Repository](../../images/create-git-repo.png)

-Next, a pop up window should appear and prompt you to install the Gatsby Cloud app to your GitHub personal account.
+Next, a pop up window should appear and prompt you to install the Gatsby Cloud app to your Github personal account.
 Click **Install**.

 ![Gatsby Cloud app permissions](../../images/install-gatsby-cloud-app.png)

-After the GitHub app is installed, you will return to Gatsby Cloud.
-Here you can select a different GitHub organization to host the repository under as well as change the name of the repository that will be created if you prefer.
+After the Github app is installed, you will return to Gatsby Cloud.
+Here you can select a different Github organization to host the repository under as well as change the name of the repository that will be created if you prefer.
 Then click **Next** to create the site.

 ![Configure Git repository settings](../../images/configure-repository.png)